 COLLABORATIONS AND PARTNERSHIPS

-The FSI is proud to join forces with renowned organizations in achieving its mission to encourage financial institutions to evolve their “traditional” investment practices by integrating ESG criteria into investment analysis, selection, and management, all with a view to sustainable development.
-The FSI’s commitments and initiatives have rapidly attracted the support of some of Montreal’s largest financial institutions.
+Finance Montréal’s FSI is proud to join forces with renowned organizations in achieving its mission to encourage financial institutions to evolve their “traditional” investment practices by integrating ESG criteria into investment analysis, selection, and management, all with a view to sustainable development.

-The FSI offers several sponsorship, collaboration, and partnership options to organizations that share the same vision and pursue similar objectives.
-For more information about collaboration and partnership opportunities with the FSI or about sponsoring its activities, contact us at email@example.com.
+Finance Montréal’s FSI offers several sponsorship, collaboration, and partnership options to organizations that share the same vision and pursue similar objectives.
+For more information about collaboration and partnership opportunities, contact us at email@example.com.

 Created in January 2010, the Finance and Sustainability Initiative was born of its members’ desire to have ESG criteria integrated into investment best practices.
 The FSI brings together over 100 members of the financial, university, and business communities.
 Through its commitment and initiative, the organization has rapidly attracted the support of some of Montreal’s largest financial institutions.